TheGodOfPie/Supernova-Repo/mods/ssb/README.md

 	- Auto-defrosts the user

 ### @ Supernova Robot
-Phanpy @ Supernova Stone
+Nidoran-M @ Supernova Stone

 - Mega-evolves Nidoran-M into Palkia

 Ability: Download
-Mega Ability: Auto-warn

-- If is hit by a contact move, -3 Spe to opponent

-Innate Ability: Galactic Clash
+Mega Ability: Galactic Clash

 - -10% HP to the opponent when hit by a move. -50% instead if hit by a Dragon-type move

+Innate Ability: Auto-warn

+- -3 Spe to opponent if hit by a contact move

 EVs: 252 HP, 4 Def, 252 SpA, Nature: Modest